Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Added support for damage bonus vs. dragons.
 This damage bonus affects wyrms, and will affect any other draconic creatures added later to the game.

+* Units
+- When right-clicking on a tile-based resource, workers who are already carrying the resource at maximum capacity will now return goods and then begin harvesting.
+- When right-clicking on a unit-based resource, workers who are already carrying the resource at maximum capacity will now begin harvesting after returning goods.

 -----------------------------------------------------------------------
 - 1.9.9
 -----------------------------------------------------------------------